analysiscenter/cardio/doc/models.md

             self.model.compile(loss="binary_crossentropy", optimizer="adam")
             return self
 ```
-SimpleFCModel is a [dynamic]() model, i.e. it is build and compiles at first time it gets batch.
+SimpleFCModel is a dynamic model, i.e. it is build and compiles at first time it gets batch.
 So we do not need specify the input shape in advance.
 The dynamic model gets is automatically from batch.
-To enable dynamic mode, the following declaration is required in [model_ecg_batch]():
+To enable dynamic mode, the following declaration is required in ```ModelEcgBatch```:

 ```python
 @ds.model(mode="dynamic")